SwapnilRanbhise/Demo/README.md

 Author: Swapnil Ranbhise

-Git Hub notes:
+Git Hub notes:<br>
-git clone : used for clonning the repo in your local system git status: gets the status
+git clone : used for clonning the repo in your local system <br>
+git status: gets the status
 untracked: new files that git doesn't yet track
 modified: changed